Web Software Security Learn

 • Attempt shadow file: test|cat /etc/shadow

 CI-3 Complete! +100 ptsCommand injection is OWASP Top 10 #3.
-The fix: never pass user input to shell functions.
-Use language-native APIs (e.g. PHP's DirectoryIterator) with strict input whitelisting.
+Fix: never pass user input to shell functions.

 XSS-1